 About Student Conduct

-The Office of Student Conduct and Community Standards upholds every student’s right to learn in a community that is safe, and fosters integrity and accountability.
+The Office of Student Conduct and Community Standards upholds every student’s right to learn in an inclusive community that fosters integrity through challenging and supporting students to reflect, integrate, and act on their Wisconsin Experience.

 We aim to foster a sense of belonging within a welcoming environment, while challenging and supporting students to reflect, integrate, and act upon their Wisconsin Experience.
 University staff employ a compassionate, educational, and supportive manner in the student misconduct process.